voidmm/spotify_analysis/README.md

 redirect_url=''
 user=''

-Please adjust it in the cred.py file and checkout spotipys documentation: https://spotipy.readthedocs.io/en/2.6.3/#authorization-code-flow for the authorization code flow.
+Please adjust it in the cred.py file and checkout Spotipys documentation: https://spotipy.readthedocs.io/en/2.6.3/#authorization-code-flow for more info on the authorization code flow.

 Build the Dataset
 ---------